How to Find Your Keywords for Successful PPC Campaigns

 The most popular ones (and for a good reason) are:

 Essentially, what all of these tools do is cut out all of the work you did manually to find the relevant search terms, as well as provide you all the variations of this type of query that people use when searching Amazon.
-Along with the keywords themselves, they provide useful info on the number of impressions per month this keyword gets, the level competition on behalf of other Sellers for this keyword, and the estimated bid to be competitive with them.
+Along with helping you find Amazon competitor keywords themselves, they provide useful info on the number of impressions per month this keyword gets, the level competition on behalf of other Sellers for this keyword, and the estimated bid to be competitive with them.

 Using these paid tools saves you a lot of tedious work.
 It also allows you to skip testing some of the keywords on low bids before assigning them either high bids or getting rid of them altogether (as you would with manually-discovered keywords).

-All of these tools still require a time investment on your part, as you'll want to be sure to analyze the findings for relevancy, PPC strategy match, etc. So for those that don't have the time or confidence, the Profit Whales Zero-to-Hero Amazon keyword generator tool is a great alternative.
+All of these tools still require a time investment on your part, as you'll want to be sure to analyze the findings for relevancy, PPC strategy match, etc. For those that don't have the time or confidence, Profit Whales came up with a cross-channel marketing roadmap called the Zero to Hero PPC structure.

 Remember to REGULARLY check for new keywords.
 There may be some that you missed during your previous research or new ones that people weren't using in the past.
 Amazon’s Search Term Report is a great place to go for this type of research.
 All of the above methods are also good options to continue your search and track down new keyword opportunities.

-If you have any comments on how to find reigning keywords for PPC campaigns, or if you have something to share from your own experience - leave us a comment below.
+If you have any comments on the best strategies for choosing keywords for PPC campaigns, or if you have something to share from your own experience - leave us a comment below.
 We’d be glad to hear from you!

 And as always, good luck to you out there, fellow Amazonians!